itspauloroberto/fuels-crowdfunding-platform/README.md

-Fuels Crowdfunding Platform
+# Fuel Powered Crowdfunding Platform

 # Overview
-- Sway smart contract implementing simple crowdfunding campaigns (create-only MVP).
+- Sway smart contract implementing simple crowdfunding campaigns.
+  - Create campaigns, list campaigns, access a campaign and contribute to campaign.
-- React + Fuels frontend to create a campaign and view the created id.
+- React + Vite + Fuels frontend to link to the smart contract and use the crowdfunding platform on the browser UI.
 - Targets Fuel Testnet; uses Fuels TypeScript SDK for wallet connectivity and bindings.

 ## Repo Structure
-- `contract/`: Sway contract and tests.
+- `contract/`: Sway contract and cargo tests.
-- `frontend/`: React app wired to the deployed contract.
+- `frontend/`: React web app wired to the deployed contract and auto generated sway-api.

 ## Prerequisites
-- Fuel toolchain: install via `fuelup` (includes `forc` and friends).
+- Fuel toolchain: install via `fuelup` (includes `forc` and his friends).
   - Install: `curl https://install.fuel.network | sh` (then follow prompts)
   - Verify: `forc --version`
 - Node.js 18+ and npm.
-- Git.
+- Git :P
 - Fuel Wallet browser extension (recommended) or a CLI-generated private key for deployments.

 ## How to run it?